njmurray95/utils/dotfiles/bash/README.md

 # Installation

-Everything related to installing and configuring bash the way we want it.
+Bash comes installed on everything.
+Usually not how we want it.

 Bash doesn't respect `$XDG_CONFIG_HOME` and has no plans to, which means using the following workaround: